mariellauriga/NLP_sent_analysis/README.md

 # NLP_sent_analysis

 Natural Lengua Processes analysis/Big Data and AWS.
+See Report.pdf for more information.